 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-Dridex is not the only malicious software that cyber criminals spread through spam campaigns by attaching malicious files or web links that download them to their emails.
-As a rule, they disguise these emails as important, official, and so on.
-More examples of malicious programs that may be distributed this way are Emotet, Adwind, LokiBot, and AZORult.
-Also, it is very common for cyber criminals to send emails that are designed to trick recipients into infecting their computers with ransomware.
-In one way or another, they spread malware that can cause serious problems.
-Here are examples of other spam campaigns that are/were used to spread malware: "Greta Thunberg Email Virus", "Christmas Party Email" and "HARASSMENT COMPLAINT".
+Dridex is not the only malicious software that cyber criminals proliferate through spam campaigns (including malicious files or web links into emails).
+Generally, they disguise these emails as important, official, and so on.
+More examples of malicious programs that might be distributed in this way include Emotet, Adwind, LokiBot, and AZORult.
+Cyber criminals also send emails to trick recipients into infecting their computers with ransomware.
+They proliferate malware that can cause serious problems.
+Some examples of other spam campaigns used to proliferate malware are "Greta Thunberg Email Virus", "Christmas Party Email" and "HARASSMENT COMPLAINT".

 How did "QuickBooks Email Virus" infect my computer?

-We strongly recommend not to open files that are attached to irrelevant emails, especially if they are received from unknown, suspicious email addresses.
+Do not open files that are attached to irrelevant emails, especially if they are received from unknown, suspicious email addresses.
 The same applies to website links.
-Also, software should always be downloaded from official websites and via direct download links.
-Unofficial websites, Peer-to-Peer networks (e.g., torrent clients, eMule), third party downloaders (and installers), etc., should never be used to download or install any software.
-Furthermore, it is important to update software (and operating system) through tools and/or implemented functions that are developed by official developers.
-It is worth mentioning that installed software should not be activated through unofficial ('cracking') tools.
-It is not legal to use tools of this type and they often cause installation of one or another malware.
-And finally, operating system should be regularly scanned for threats with a reputable antivirus or anti-spyware software and detections removed as soon as possible.
-If you've already opened "QuickBooks Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Software should be downloaded from official websites and via direct download links.
+Unofficial websites, Peer-to-Peer networks (e.g., torrent clients, eMule), third party downloaders (and installers), etc., should never be used to download or install software.
+Update software and operating systems through tools and/or implemented functions that are provided by official developers.
+Installed software should not be activated through unofficial ('cracking') tools.
+This is illegal and they often cause installation of malware.
+Operating systems should be regularly scanned for threats with reputable antivirus or anti-spyware software.
+Remove any detected threats immediately.
+If you have already opened "QuickBooks Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "QuickBooks Email Virus" email letter:
+Text presented in the "QuickBooks Email Virus" email message: